Extremely broken generalized $\mathcal{PT}$ symmetry: Simple examples

 Earlier discussions of the effect of point-group symmetry on antiunitary symmetry\cite{FG14b,FG14c,FG15} suggest that a model with less symmetry than (\ref{eq:H_4x4_per}) may exhibit real eigenvalues.
-One such model is given by the open chain in figure~\ref{Fig:Open} that represents the matrix
+One such model is given by the H\"{u}ckel-like open chain in figure~\ref{Fig:Open} that represents the matrix